MathildeMG/Correspondance-de-Louis-Pasteur/README.md

 ## 5. Data format and description
 ### ***Corpus***
 The corpus is composed of 12 txt files, each containing one letter.
-The files are named by the date mentionened by Louis Pasteur on the letters themselves: Year - Month - Day.
+The files are named by the date mentioned by Louis Pasteur on the letters themselves: Year - Month - Day.

 ### ***Metadata***
 I have created a csv file containing metadata for the corpus.
 The LetterID corresponds to the txt file name, SenTo indicates to whom Louis Pasteur has sent the letter.
-In the case of our corpus he only sent letters to his parents but as mentioned befor, if the corpus was arger, we would have other people in this column.
+In the case of our corpus he only sent letters to his parents but as mentioned befor, if the corpus was larger, we would have other people in this column.
 The date refers again to the dates mentioned in the letters.

 | LetterID    | SentTo | Date |